Eleja99/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints the file type
+A script that creates a soft link